 A Chronic Absenteeism Support Program is established to:

-(1) Reduce chronic absenteeism ;
+(1) Reduce chronic absenteeism through one or several of the following programmatic strategies/initiatives;

-(2) Identify school districts that have a high rate of chronic absenteeism;
+(a) Identify school districts that have a high rate of chronic absenteeism;

-(3) Inform identified school districts of their high rate of chronic absenteeism;
+(b) Inform identified Regional Support entities and school districts of their high rate of chronic absenteeism;

-(4) Provide identified school districts with information related to best practices for reducing chronic absenteeism and the technical assistance necessary to reduce chronic absenteeism;
+(c) Provide identified Regional Support entities and school districts with resources related to best practices for reducing the root causes of chronic absenteeism and the technical assistance necessary to address the root causes of chronic absenteeism;

+(d) Provide targeted assistance to school districts that have the highest rates of chronic absenteeism.

-(5) Include stakeholder voice that mirrors the diversity of the community to facilitate an equitable and inclusive approach to reducing chronic absenteeism;
+(e) Provide funds and technical assistance to through Community Partnership Grants to address the root causes of chronic absenteeism throughout the state;(f) Include education partner voices that mirror the diversity of the community to facilitate an equitable and inclusive approach to address the root causes of chronic absenteeism;

-(6) Develop regional consortia for the purpose of reducing chronic absenteeism throughout the state; and
+(g) Develop a regional support model for the purpose of addressing the root causes of chronic absenteeism throughout the state; or

-(7) Provide targeted assistance to school districts that have the highest rates of chronic absenteeism.
+(h) Provide funds to regional support model lead entities for the purpose of addressing the root causes of chronic absenteeism throughout the state.

 581-020-0640

-Regional Consortia
+Regional Support Model

-(1) The Oregon Department of Education shall implement a regional consortia model for the purpose of reducing chronic absenteeism throughout the state.
+(1) The Oregon Department of Education shall implement a regional support model for the purpose of reducing chronic absenteeism throughout the state.

-(2) The regional consortia model implemented under this rule must use regional consortia to provide regional support to school districts identified under OAR 581-020-0636 as having a high rate of chronic absenteeism that are located in the geographic area governed by the regional consortium.
+(2) The regional support model implemented under this rule must provide equitable technical assistance opportunities to all Regional Support Participantslocated in the geographic area served by the regional support entity.

+(a) The Oregon Department of Education may determine the regional support entity to be led by the Education Service District and composed of all schools, districts, programs within an Education Service District’s geographic area; or

+(b) The Oregon Department of Education may determine the regional support to be a consortia model, in the geographic area served by the regional consortium, led by a regional consortium lead.

-(3) Each regional consortium must:
+(3) Each lead regional support entity must:

-(a) Have a regional governance structure;
+(a) Have a regional governance structure, clearly outlining fiscal and reporting responsibilities of the lead entity and Regional Support Participants;

-(b) Use a regional coordinator to establish communications between the department and school districts that are members of the consortium;
+(b) Use a regionally-based coordinator or liaison to facilitate communications between the Oregon Department of Education and sRegional Support Participants that are within the boundaries of the region;

-(c) Disseminate to school districts that are members of the consortium information developed by the department related to best practices for reducing chronic absenteeism;

-(d) Conduct activities to reduce chronic absenteeism;
+(c) Disseminate resources developed or curated by the Oregon Department of Education, as well as national research, related to best practices to address the root causes of chronic absenteeism to Regional Support Participants that are located within the region;(d) Conduct activities to address the root causes of chronic absenteeism;

-(e) Develop plans to reduce chronic absenteeism in conjunction with school districts that are members of the consortium, and with the timely and meaningful involvement of stakeholders;

-(f) Provide school districts that are members of the consortium with available resources for the purposes of participating in activities conducted under this rule and implementing plans developed under this rule;
+(e) Develop plans to address the root causes of chronic absenteeism in conjunction withRegional Support Participants, and with timely, meaningful, and ongoing engagement with education partners and Tribal community education partners; and engaging in Tribal Consultation with Tribal Nations, when required by Section 8538 in the Every Student Succeeds Act." (f) Provide Regional Support Participants with available resources for the purposes of participating in activities conducted under this rule and implementing plans developed under this rule;

-(g) Collect data from school districts that are members of the consortium on the effectiveness of activities conducted under this rule and plans developed under this rule; and
+(g) Collect data from Regional Support Participants on the effectiveness of activities conducted under this rule and plans developed under this rule; and

-(h) Provide data collected under this rule to the department.
+(h) Provide data collected under this rule to the Oregon Department of Education.

-(4) In fulfilling its duties under this section, a school district must:

-(a) Consider the root causes of chronic absenteeism;

-(b) Identify student populations disproportionately affected by chronic absenteeism;

-(c) Include stakeholders when developing a plan pursuant to subsection (3)(e) of this rule; and

-(d) Include stakeholders when implementing and evaluating the plan developed pursuant to subsection (3)(e) of this rule.

-(5) Plans developed pursuant to subsection (3)(e) of this rule must:
+(4) Plans developed pursuant to subsection (3)(e) of this rule must:

-(a) Target the circumstances or beliefs identified as causing chronic absenteeism, including any barrier to attending school, aversion to attending school, misconception concerning school, or disengagement from school;
+(a) Address the root causes of chronic absenteeism, including any barrier to attending school, aversion to attending school, misconception about attendance and engagement, or disengagement from school;

-(b) Account for student populations disproportionately affected by chronic absenteeism;
+(b) Account for student populations disproportionately impacted by chronic absenteeism, including focal student groups where data is available;